Complete Medical Records: Your Best Defense

-- Addendum to a Medical Record: It may be necessary to correct an entry in a medical record.
-Reasons for adding an addendum could include correcting erroneous information, adding information to a previous entry or deleting erroneous information, such as documenting on the wrong patient.
-Develop policies and procedures on the appropriate steps to follow when adding an addendum to your medical records.
+- It may be necessary to correct an entry in a medical record.
+Amending an entry could include correcting erroneous information, adding a late entry, adding information to a previous entry, or deleting incorrect information, such as documenting on the wrong patient.
+Develop policies and procedures on the appropriate steps to follow when amending your medical records.
 Never make changes to a medical record after receiving notice of a potential claim.

 - Develop policies and procedures to address requested amendments.

 - In accordance with HIPAA, act on the requests within 60 days of receipt of the request.
 A one-time 30-day extension is allowed.
 You must provide the patient with a written statement of the reason for the delay and the date the amendment will be processed.

 - If the request is granted, make the changes to the medical record and send a written, signed, and dated response to the patient within 60 days.
 Place a copy of the response in the patient's medical record.